-Through discussions with Equus, and MCC, the MWB suggested they take several approaches to providing services to remote areas as well as ensuring populations from these areas are aware of all training programs that the MWB has secured funding grants to include all our Youth Programs;
+Through discussions with TWP and MCC, the MWB suggested they take several approaches to providing services to remote areas as well as ensuring populations from these areas are aware of all training programs that the MWB has secured funding grants to include all our Youth Programs;

 - 1) Operate remote sites in Wareham (Housing and High School), the West End of New Bedford (Temple Landing) and Lakeville to offer:

 - a.
 Career counseling services

 - b.
 RESEA counseling

 - c.
-Career Center Service seminars
+Career Centers Service seminar

 - d.
 Workshops

 - e.
 Distribute all training program flyers

 - 2) Implement the use of new technology

 - a.
 Distance learning for workshops and seminars

 - b.
 Show them how to use Skype and Zoom

 - c.
 Update them on the use of social media

-- d.
-Virtual Reality headsets to provide virtual simulations

 - 3) Offer services and information in other languages using

 - a.
 Videos

 - b.
 YouTube

 - c.
 Printed and electronic forms